Tour Of Alcatraz Island Prison in San Francisco

-Taking a tour of Alcatraz Island Prison definitely should be included in your family holiday plans when visiting beautiful San Francisco, California.
-Searching for some exciting San Francisco Attractions to visit while in the City?
-Then a Tour of Alcatraz Island should certainly be at the top of your ‘to do’ list !
-This mystical, enchanted island, an unmistakeable landmark, looming in the San Francisco Bay, is chocked full of history!
+Taking a tour of Alcatraz Island Prison definitely should be included in your travel plans when visiting beautiful San Francisco, California.
+If you’re looking for some popular San Francisco Attractions, then a Tour of Alcatraz Island should certainly be at the top of your To Do list!
+This mysterious and world renowned historical landmark looming in the San Francisco Bay, is definitely a major attraction in the city!

 Alcatraz Islands history takes you back in time when it served as a Maximum Security Federal Penitentiary during the days of Al Capone and the Birdman of Alcatraz .